 A deviation is justified if, for example, it is caused by international commitments to the IMF or by an NCB’s provision of Emergency Liquidity Assistance (ELA) to its banking system (ELA is part of the NFA as defined in ANFA).
 If this happens, the NCB has to reduce its NFA as soon as possible in order to comply again with ANFA.
 It has one year to do so if the breach is due to drawings by the IMF.

+It is generally not a problem if NFA stay below the calculated maximum level.
 This is what is actually happening.
-NFA have grown by 5% per year on average since the introduction of euro banknotes in 2002.
-This is slower than the growth in the total value of banknotes in circulation, i.e. 9% per year on average over the same period.
+NFA have decreased since 2014, while banknotes in circulation continue to grow.
 This means that the euro area-wide liquidity need generated by banknotes in circulation is higher than the liquidity-providing effect generated by Eurosystem NFA.
-It is generally not a problem if NFA stay below the calculated maximum level.
-The liquidity needs are covered using monetary policy tools, either regular refinancing operations or structural operations, such as monetary policy outright purchases or structural reverse operations.
+The liquidity needs are instead covered using monetary policy tools, either regular Eurosystem refinancing operations or structural operations, such as monetary policy outright purchases or structural reverse operations.

 This has never happened and it is very unlikely to happen.
 ANFA is a unanimous agreement between the NCBs and the ECB; and all parties have committed to complying with it.
 In addition, the risk that the overall amount of NFA is too large is further reduced by using conservative assumptions when determining the NFA ceilings.
 This means that even if NFA were larger than the maximum and, consequently, monetary policy operations were smaller than initially foreseen, the desired structural liquidity position would probably still exist.
 Monetary policy operations may thus be smaller than desirable for the effective implementation of monetary policy in such a case, but the situation in the short term would not be acute and the ECB would take corrective action.
 If remedial action is needed, the Governing Council has various tools at its disposal in order to ensure that monetary policy operations are of a sufficient size.
 For example, as regards the size of the refinancing operations, the Governing Council may use liquidity-absorbing operations or increase the minimum reserve requirements.

 The annual calibration of ANFA is based on conservative assumptions.
 The NFA ceilings thus contain sufficient buffers to deal with unforeseen developments.
-For example, when calibrating the ceilings for the next year, it is assumed that banknotes in circulation will not grow at all but will instead remain at the average level observed during the third quarter of the current year.
+For example, when calibrating the ceilings for the next year, it is assumed that banknotes in circulation will remain at the average level observed during the third quarter of the current year.